 The Urban League is the nation’s oldest and largest community-based movement devoted to empowering African Americans to enter the economic and social mainstream.
 It is the premier social service and civil rights organization in America.

 The Urban League movement was founded in 1910.
 The National Urban League, headquartered in New York City, spearheads our nonprofit, nonpartisan, community-based organization.
 The League is a nonprofit, nonpartisan community based movement.
-The heart of the Urban League movement is our professionally staffed Urban League affiliates in over 100 cities in 34 states and the District of Columbia.
+The heart of the Urban League movement is our professionally staffed Urban League across the nation.
+In 2018, there were 89 Urban League affiliates nationwide.

 Leading to the establishment of the Indianapolis Urban League, committees were established, made up of numerous influential business, religious, civic, and community leaders.
 As local interest to establish this affiliate intensified, the National Urban League provided the needed leadership and organizational expertise.
 When the Indianapolis Urban League was organized, the Association for Merit Employment turned over its role in equal employment opportunity to the League.